jjgarcilazo/jobsearch/trabajo/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: When Prompted at Welcome page you are asked if you want to search for availible Fulltime Jobs or Contract jobs .

+## Running the tests
+run bin/jobsearch you will be asked a yess/no questions, you responses will differ based on answers.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bin/jobsearch` to install dependencies.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jobs.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/jobs/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/jjgarcilazo/jobsearch.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/jjgarcilazo/jobsearch/blob/master/CODE_OF_CONDUCT.md).

 ## License